Aston Greathead

 For three years or so, the family lived on savings, the income from the cabins, plus the occasional sale of a painting.
 By the fourth year, art sales picked up, and his prospects brightened.

 In 1966 he won Sir Henry Kelliher's Dawson Hallmark watercolour award, which propelled him to fame and brought him commissions.
 Many of the early commissions came from remote farms, and he was happiest when painting on location.
 His favourite medium was watercolours, but over time he used this less, in favour of acrylics, which he preferred to straight oils.
 His technique, derived from his signwriting days, often used only four colours, and the colour of the canvas, which allowed him to paint relatively fast, often finishing a painting in a matter of hours.

-Aoraki / Mount Cook was a favourite subject for him, and the lounge bar and dining room at The Hermitage at that mountain still display his works.
+Aoraki / Mount Cook was a favourite subject for him, and the lounge bar and dining room at Hermitage Hotel, Mount Cook Village, still display his works.

 By the 1990s Greathead was also making his own sculptured frames for his works, adding a 'third dimension' to the painting itself.

 He also donated works to charity: 1000 limited edition prints of his "Keas at dusk" were donated to the Cancer Society in the 1980s, raising $200,000.
 In September 2008 he donated two paintings to an auction to raise money to upgrade the children's section of the Temuka cemetery.

 Greathead retired to Blenheim in 1994, where he died 18 years later, survived by his three daughters, 10 grandchildren and 11 great-grandchildren.